Toroweap Overlook – Tuweep – the best of the Grand Canyon

 - Main Street Route: BLM Road #1069 and County Road #5 from St. George is 90 miles (145 km) long.
 This scenic route is impassable in winter due to snow and mud.

 Tuweep Campground is located next to Toroweap Overlook and is one of our favorites in the Grand Canyon area (the second is Havasu Falls Camping on the South Rim of the Grand Canyon).
 Why do we like it so much?
 Because you can hear the silence.
 You can admire the Grand Canyon rim.
 Above all, you can listen to the sound of the Colorado River.
 Finally, sunsets, sunrises, and stargazing from this edge moved us to tears.
 There is no civilization, coverage, electricity, or water available.
 There is only you and the infinite space of Toroweap formation.

 First of all, you need a permit to stay overnight at Tuweep Campground.
 Advance permits are required for camping at Tuweep Campground and backcountry use areas.
 You can obtain a permit at go.nps.gov/tuweep.

 Permits cannot be issued at Tuweep.
 But if you travel after the 15 of November, you can ask a ranger about the provisional permit.
-If there are no other reservations, you can get it at Tuweep.
+If there are no other reservations, you can get them at Tuweep.
 We got a temporary permit for two nights.
 One night costs 13$ (November 2019).
-However, if you plan to be during the season, you have to apply for the permit in advance (a minimum of one month before arrival) because the place is gaining popularity and might be full.
+However, if you plan to be during the season, you must apply for the permit in advance (a minimum of one month before arrival) because the place is gaining popularity and might be full.

-There are no facilities, except for composting toilets and picnic tables.
-There are nine small-group campsites for one to six people with a maximum of two vehicles, and one large-group campsite for 7-11 people with a maximum of four cars.
+There are no facilities except for composting toilets and picnic tables.
+There are nine small-group campsites for one to six people with a maximum of two vehicles and one large-group campsite for 7-11 people with a maximum of four cars.